-In this 11th episode of the Propel(x) Podcast we interviewed Jason Holt from Baruch Future Ventures to better understand how he thinks about sourcing his investment opportunities in climate tech.
+Sourcing and Climate Tech: In this 11th episode of the Propel(x) Podcast we interviewed Jason Holt from Baruch Future Ventures to better understand how he thinks about his investment opportunities sourcing and climate tech.
 The episode is available on Spotify, Apple, Google, and other platforms.

 The Propel(x) Podcast is hosted by Swati Chaturvedi CEO of Propel(x), and by Andy Reed, Director at Propel(x).
 Propel(x) is an investment platform focused on early-stage deep tech investment opportunities.
 Accredited investors may learn more at www.propelx.com and if interested may join here.
 To hear more, sign up for our newsletter or follow us on Twitter @Propel_x.

-Jason made several key points that are worth highlighting again:
+Jason from Baruch Future Ventures made several key points on sourcing and climate tech that are worth highlighting again:

 - “Good” deals come from investors who previously demonstrated success by creating value for their investors